 - 11 complaints in 2020

-The complaints include problems like loss and damage, discrepancy between estimates and final charges, and issues with pickup and delivery (mostly in 2021).
+The complaints include loss, damage, higher-than-expected prices, and pickup and delivery issues (mostly in 2021).

 Still, the number of complaints to the U.S. DOT is on par with other large moving companies.
-Mayflower has hundreds of trucks, so a dozen or so complaints per year isn’t bad.
+Mayflower has hundreds of trucks that perform tons of moves, so a dozen or so complaints per year isn’t bad.

 |📊 Our rating: 5/5

-Mayflower checks out.
+Mayflower doesn’t have any major red flags.
 It’s properly registered, has active insurance policies, and earns a satisfactory safety rating from the U.S. DOT.

-Mayflower does, as we mentioned, have a few complaints filed against it with the U.S. DOT.
-But there’s nothing out of the ordinary for a large moving company.
+Mayflower does have a few formal complaints, but nothing out of the ordinary for a large moving company.

 |📊 Our rating: 4/5

 It’s easy to book a move with Mayflower online using the MyMayflower Move Portal.
-The dashboard lets you track all of the details of your move and includes helpful moving day checklists.
+The dashboard tracks the details of your move and includes helpful moving checklists.

-Because Mayflower is such a large moving company with a sizable fleet (currently 1,922 trucks/trailers and 1,292 drivers), the company can usually accommodate your desired moving date.
-For local moves, availability depends on the carrier that Mayflower connects you with, so it’s not as certain that you will get the date you want.
+Mayflower is a large moving company with a sizable fleet (currently 1,922 trucks and 1,292 drivers).
+So the company can usually accommodate your desired moving date.

 About Mayflower Moving Company

-Mayflower Moving serves locations across 32 states.
+Mayflower Moving’s services available in 32 states.
 Enter your ZIP code on Mayflower’s website to find the location nearest you.

 - Local moving (broker)